jencegram/deck_of_cards/README.md

 ## Features

 - Fetch and display a deck of cards.
-- Draw a card on button click until the deck is exhausted.
+- Auto-draw a card every second on button click until the deck is exhausted.
+- Toggle between 'Start drawing' and 'Stop drawing' for card drawing control.
 - Alert when no cards are left in the deck.

 ## Technologies

-- React (Hooks: useState, useEffect)
+- React (Hooks: useState, useEffect, useCallback)
 - Deck of Cards API

 ## Setup